-You may bring one 8.5 x 11 page (one side only) of original hand written notes to each quiz.
-These notes will be collected after the quiz, but returned to you at a later class session prior the exam.
+You are allowed to bring one 8.5 x 11 page (one side only) of original hand written notes to each quiz.
+These notes will be collected after the quiz, but returned to you at a later class session prior to an exam on that topic.